Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 Image 2: audioPeakExample.py in examples folder
 ![Terminal example](https://github.com/Edris89/Realtime-FFT-Multiprocess-Class-Python3/blob/master/images/audioPeakExample.png?raw=true)

-**Step 3:** Go back to PulseAudio Volume Control but let the script run! and you will see something like this when the example is running.
+**Step 3:** Go back to PulseAudio Volume Control but let the script **run** ! and you will see something like this (Image 3) when the example is running.

 Image 3: audioPeakExample.py in examples folder
 ![Pulse Audio Volume Control](https://github.com/Edris89/Realtime-FFT-Multiprocess-Class-Python3/blob/master/images/pulse_audio_volume_control.png?raw=true)
 As you can see there is now a application available.
 That's our script.
 Now click on the Monitor of Scarlett button, now in your case this may be different !

-That would look something like this.
+That will look something like this.

 Image 4: Monitor of your sounddriver
 ![Monitor source](https://github.com/Edris89/Realtime-FFT-Multiprocess-Class-Python3/blob/master/images/Choose%20Monitor.png?raw=true)